developer-zebra/developer-zebra-site/src/ehs/4-0/guide/features/index.md

 * Accessing an app from the Recent Apps list could represent a security risk; apps not cleared from the list can be activated with the BACK button, potentially exposing a non-EHS home screen.
 * On devices running Android Oreo and later, **the Recent Apps button can be Enabled/Disabled**.
 It is disabled by default to prevent the use of multi-window mode.
 * **By default, EHS does not add apps or activities launched by the User to the Android Recent Apps list**, though such apps/activities could subsequently launch other apps/activities that would appear on the list and pose a security risk.
-* **EHS 4.0 introduces an option to allow (or block) User access to the list of apps recently launched by the User**.
-When allowed, EHS displays apps launched by User in the Recent Apps List.
-When blocked, all apps/activites are hidden from view by the User, even those launched by other apps/activities.
+* To help minimize security risk, **EHS 4.0 introduces an option to allow (or block) User access to the list of apps recently launched by the User**.
+ * When allowed, EHS displays apps launched by User in the Recent Apps List.
+ * When blocked, all apps/activities are hidden from view by the User, even those launched by other apps/activities.
 * Some devices retain the Recent Apps list after a reboot.
 Use [App Manager](/mx/appmgr) through EMDK, StageNow or a third-party EMM system to clear the list.
-* To manually clear Recent Apps, bring up the Recent Apps list by long-pressing the Home or Menu button (depending on the device) until the list appears, then swipe away each app.
+* To manually clear Recent Apps, bring up the Recent Apps list by long-pressing the Home or Menu button (depending on the device) until the list appears, then swipe away each app or tap the "Close all" button.

-PROPOSED
-By default, EHS does not add apps or activities to the Android Recent Apps list (However, apps/activities launched from within EHS could subsequently launch other apps/activities that could appear on the Recent Apps list and pose a security risk).
-Starting from version 4.0, EHS introduces an option to allow or block access by EHS User to the list of apps recently launched by User.
-If allowed, EHS adds apps launched by User to the Recent Apps List.

 ### Other Unintended Access